 “We felt we had two main options,” says Philip.
 “Get these skills from an external provider or employ a suitably skilled CFO.
 We chose the first option based on a cost-benefit analysis.”

 “Our discussions at a Board level resulted in us determining it was cheaper to outsource key parts of the financial management system.
-We would retain an internal Finance Officer to do the in-house work and provide a key link with Accounting For Good.”
+We would retain an internal Finance Officer to do the in-house work and provide a key link with True Accounting.”

 This relationship has proven to be of key importance and has been highly successful for Allevia and AFG.